 Quitting smoking is difficult for anyone.
 However, for people who are in recovery from alcohol abuse, it’s an even greater challenge.
-Compared to smokers who don’t abuse alcohol, smokers in recovery from alcohol abuse may be more addicted to nicotine.
+Smokers in recovery from alcohol abuse may be more addicted to nicotine.
 As a result, they often smoke more cigarettes.

 Smoking and drinking often go together.
-However, the good news is that smokers who are in recovery from alcohol abuse can stop smoking without starting to drink again.
+However, smokers who are in recovery from alcohol abuse can stop smoking without starting to drink again.
 While smoking can lead to a stronger craving for alcohol, you have a better chance of staying sober if you quit smoking during or right after alcoholism treatment.

-You may be more addicted to nicotine than other smokers, but very few people succeed the first time they try to quit smoking.
+You may be more addicted to nicotine than other smokers.
+However, very few people succeed the first time they try to quit smoking.
 Part of the problem may be that you tried to stop smoking on your own.
 Lots of resources can help you quit.
-You can find areas of support from friends, family, stop-smoking support groups, and nonprofit health organizations that address cancer and lung health.
+You can get support from friends, family, stop-smoking support groups, nonprofit health organizations, and more.

 The most important resource in helping you quit smoking is your doctor.
-The American Academy of Family Physicians (AAFP) recommends all its doctors ask adults about tobacco use, advise them to stop using tobacco, provide behavioral interventions, and provide U.S. Food and Drug Administration (FDA)–approved medicine to help stop smoking to adults who use tobacco.
+The American Academy of Family Physicians (AAFP) recommends all its doctors ask adults about tobacco use.
+They should advise patients to stop using tobacco, provide behavioral interventions, and provide U.S. Food and Drug Administration (FDA)–approved medicine to help stop smoking to adults who use tobacco.

 Also, AAFP recommends adults aged 18 years or older be screened for alcohol misuse.
 Additionally, AAFP recommends that doctors provide persons engaged in risky or hazardous drinking with brief behavioral counseling interventions to reduce alcohol misuse.